-Fox killed another great comedy, but ‘Ghosted’ deserves to be resurrected
+Fox’s ‘Ghosted’ floated free, but deserves to be resurrected

-Regardless of whether we all saw this one coming, there’s still something rotten about hearing that Fox has cancelled Ghosted after just one tumultuous season.
-The network has made some baffling decisions in the past year, including cancelling Brooklyn Nine-Nine (which was thankfully picked up by NBC) and replacing it with a revival of the much maligned Tim Allen comedy Last Man Standing.
+Regardless of whether we all saw it coming, there was still something rotten about hearing that Fox cancelled Ghosted after just one tumultuous season.
+The network made some baffling decisions recently, including cancelling Brooklyn Nine-Nine (which was thankfully picked up by NBC) and replacing it with a revival of the much maligned Tim Allen comedy Last Man Standing.
 Ghosted didn’t stand a chance at the network.

 It could be argued the problems of Ghosted’s first season also reflect some of the overall challenges currently being faced by an industry in flux.
 One where the networks of yesteryear are still working from the same dictates of an ancient TV handbook that states on the opening page (probably in human blood) that ratings take precedent against all else.